fershad/fershad.com/src/writing/cop30-website-review.md

 ## Finally, fonts

 The site loads around 530 KB of font files, out of which 380 KB is for the [Google Material Symbols Rounded font family](https://fonts.google.com/icons?icon.size=24&icon.color=%231f1f1f&icon.style=Rounded).
-That font family, as far as I can find on the homepage, is used to generate just six different icons.
+That font family, as far as I can find on the homepage, is used to generate just seven different icons.
 I've shown the icons in the table below by importing them from Google Fonts using the optimised code I'll mention in the next paragraph.

 <link rel="stylesheet" href="https://fonts.googleapis.com/css2?family=Material+Symbols+Rounded:opsz,wght,FILL,GRAD@24,400,0,0&icon_names=arrow_forward,close,cookie,keyboard_arrow_down,language,manage_search,newsmode,search&display=block" />